do-your-own-seo/do-your-own-seo.github.io/README.md

 To preview the draft, run `bundle exec jekyll serve --drafts`.
 When you finish editing, add the date to the filename and move the draft to the corresponding \_posts folder.

 ---
-### Deploy to Github Pages
+### Deploy to GitHub Pages

-Since Github Pages will not build this site from source, run `bundle exec jekyll build` to compose a production version of the Jekyll blog.
+Since GitHub Pages will not build this site from source, run `bundle exec jekyll build` to compose a production version of the Jekyll blog.
 Then place the contents of the \_site folder into the source repo for your GitHub Pages site.
-Alternatively, to avoid manual rebuilds, you can set up a <del>build environment on Travis</del>  Github Action.
+Alternatively, to avoid manual rebuilds, you can set up a <del>build environment on Travis</del>  GitHub Action.

 ---
 ## Copyright and license